 This is where you'll apply an ORM texture, using the dropdown next to ORM Texture.
 You can then adjust the sliders, to control:

-Spark AR Studio packs ORM values into the RGB channels in that order.
+Meta Spark Studio packs ORM values into the RGB channels in that order.

 Here, we've added an ORM texture to a physically-based material: